Renewable Energy in South Australia

 South Australia boasts some of the highest renewable energy generation in Australia.
 In 2020, over 50% of all the state’s energy came from renewable resources, second only to Tasmania’s 96% renewable energy generation.
 With this achievement, South Australia now has the goal of hitting 100% renewable energy by 2030.
 How can you get in on the renewable energy bandwagon in South Australia or get more from the renewable energy you already generate?
 Read more below to learn about South Australia renewable energy and initiatives.

 Solar rebate: South Australia home battery scheme

-The South Australia Home Battery Scheme has been available to South Australians for quite some time to households with solar PV interested in battery storage.
+The South Australia Home Battery Scheme is a form of solar rebate has been available to South Australians for quite some time to households with solar PV interested in renewable energy storage batteries.
 Step One and Step Two of the Home Battery Scheme are no longer available, but Step Three Subsidy is still open to new participants and offering up to $3,000 per battery installation.

 |Energy concession holder||$300 per kWh|

 |All other households||$200 per kWh|

 If you’re interested in completing an application for the South Australia Home Battery Scheme, your first step is to have an approved battery storage system provider create a quote and upload it in the Plenti portal, as well as apply for, and be conditionally approved for your subsidy, using the link your solar battery installer provides you for your Quote Record in the Plenti portal.

 Virtual Power Plants have found their home in South Australia.
 In addition to the South Australia Virtual Power Plant with Tesla, there are a number of others in the state.
 Virtual Power Plants are networks of distributed energy resources (solar PV systems, solar battery systems, and other small-scale energy generating systems) that all work together as a single power plant.